 The professor was a thorn in the side of the sugar industry, and there was a widespread campaign to both discredit and ridicule his work.

-Fast-forward four decades, though, and everything the professor warned about has come to pass.
+Fast-forward four decades, though, and many things the professor warned about have come to pass.

 The Dangers of Sugar

 Sugar is linked to a huge range of health problems, and the scientific evidence has become far too strong to ignore.

 Here is a brief summary of research from recent years: